Authorization through the Developmental Disabilities Assistance and Bill of Rights Act

 - have other services and supports needed for full participation in community life.

-State councils on developmental disabilities receive federal funds through the U.S. Department of Health and Human Services, and are funded by the Administration on Intellectual and Developmental Disabilities2 on a formula basis, mostly related to a state’s population.
+State councils on developmental disabilities receive federal funds through the U.S. Department of Health and Human Services, and are funded by the Administration on Intellectual and Developmental Disabilities[2. see the Administration on Intellectual and Developmental Disabilities webpage] on a formula basis, mostly related to a state’s population.

 Each year, the Texas Council for Developmental Disabilities awards nearly 70% of funds received to about 50 projects around the state that address a variety of topics, such as: